-Attributes (with ele ments that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual Bay of Plenty coastline.
-The island is 19.8 km 2 in area and is boarded by cliffs formed by ocean wave erosion.
-Vegetation cover on the island is limited to 14 species including pohutukawa. vegetation cover.
-3 The island feature as a whole is iconic for its natural processes at a regional and national level. monitoring.
-2 Structures exist to provide tourist access and remain minor. and rocky reefs with indigenous vegetation that are naturally of low diversity, and are nationally significant.
+Attributes (with ele ements that enhance and diminish natura al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual Map 35 located 44 km off the Bay of Plenty coastline.
+The island is 19.8 km2 in area and is boarded by cliffs formed by ocean wave erosion.
+Vegetation cover on the island is limited to 14 species including pohutukawa. formation.
+2 Native vegetation cover.
+3 The island feature as a whole is iconic for its natural processes at a regional and national level. access for tourism and monitoring. as remnants only.
+2 Structures exist to provide tourist access and remain minor. number of associated islets and rocky reefs with indigenous vegetation that are naturally of low diversity, and are nationally significant.
 The islands provide habitat for a range of seabirds.
-The associated marine reserve recognises the unique marine biodiversity associated with the subsurface geothermal features. processes. and wilderness.
+The associated marine reserve recognises the unique marine biodiversity associated with the subsurface geothermal features. modifications to the coastal processes. high sense of remoteness and wilderness.
 3 The volcanic island's active status demonstrates the wilderness and its distance from shore contributes to its remoteness.
-Moutohora Island and Rūrima Island (Mount) Map 26 Outstanding Moutohorā Island (Whale Island) and Rūrima Island are located on the Pacific Ring of Fire.
+Moutohora Island and Rürima Island (Mount) Map 26 Outstanding Moutohorā Island (Whale Island) and Rūrima Island are located on the Pacific Ring of Fire.
 Whale Island displays a range of natural features and processes occurring on the island, including a volcanic field running through the centre of the island.
 Rūrima Island is located just north of Whale Island and contains similar vegetation cover and rock formations.
 Vertical cliffs demonstrating the natural coastal processes of coastal erosion and volcanic processes.
 Native flora and fauna dominate these islands and contribute to the remoteness.
-The natural environment dominates this island, with the only visible modification occurring only as a result of the 1 Some minimal modification to Moutohorā Island for access for recreation and monitoring.
-1 Structures exist to provide tourist access and remain minor.
+The natural environment dominates this island, with the only visible modification occurring only as Some minimal modification to Moutohorā Island for access for recreation and monitoring.
+Structures exist to provide tourist access and remain minor.
 A DOC hut is located on Moutohorā Island for accommodation.
 1 Rūrima Islands Wildlife Refuge includes several islands with complete cover of a diverse range of vegetation types and are nationally significant.
-They have no mammalian pests, high biodiversity and provides habitat for a wide range of endemic, threatened and rare flora and fauna species, notably tuatara.
-Excellent example of natural processes with no modifications to the coastal processes.
+They have no mammalian pests, high biodiversity and provides habitat for a wide range of endemic, threatened and rare flora and Excellent example of natural processes with no modifications to the coastal processes.
 Moutohorā depicts a full range of natural processes from a rocky coastal shoreline to a volcanic crevasse that extends through the island.
 1 Very low level of activity with a high sense of remoteness and wilderness.
 Moutohorā Island's active volcanic crevasse demonstrates the wilderness and its distance from shore contributes to its remoteness.